spwilson2/whimsy/docs/readme.rst

 The run of a ``TestCase`` follows these steps:

 1. Start capturing stdout and stderr logging it into separate files.
-2. Copy the suites fixtures and overwrite them with any versions we have in this test case.
+2. Copy the suites fixtures and override them with any versions we have in this test case.
 3. Build all the fixtures that are required for this test.

    -  If any fixture build fails by throwing an exception, mark the test